Our Beautiful Environment

 This is also home to visits from graceful stingrays, dugongs and beautiful Sea Turtles who come and go at their leisure, and we have had turtles come up and lay eggs, right here on the front of the property.

-Nature Trail & Plant Medicines
+Indigenous Trees & Plant Medicines

 We have some very majestic and ancient trees here on the property and out on the small island, including varieties of Tamanu, medicinal plants and more. !